Smallsword Symposium

 Event Venue

-Fencing will take place across 2 exercise halls, the larger of which contains a dedicated viewing area.
+Fencing will take place across two dedicated exercise halls, the larger of which contains a viewing area.
 Changing rooms, toilets and shower facilities are located throughout the building, and there are water fountains available to stay hydrated.

 Please note, there are no secure lockers at the venue.
 Whilst personal belongings and gear can be stored in the viewing area and changing rooms, Black Boar bears no responsibility for any items participants choose to leave unattended.